JuliaLinearAlgebra/LowRankApprox.jl/README.md

 F = pqrfact(A)
 ```

-This returns a `PartialQR` factorization with variables `Q`, `R`, and `p` denoting the unitary, triangular, and permutation factors, respectively, constituting the decomposition.
+This returns a `PartialQR` factorization with variables `Q`, `R`, and `p` denoting the unitary, trapezoidal, and permutation factors, respectively, constituting the decomposition.
 Alternatively, these can be extracted directly with:

 ```julia
 Q, R, p = pqr(A)